krzysztofdudek/ai-minion/prompt.md

     *   **IF** all tasks in `{plan_title}.tasks.md` are marked "DONE" (implying all logical area verifications also passed), **THEN** proceed to Step 4.6.
     *   **ELSE** (there are still "TO DO" tasks), **THEN** return to Step 4.5.2 to take the next uncompleted task.

+#### Plan File Rules for Step 4.5:

+*   **Work on only ONE technical task (from the approved "Action plan") at a time.** Do not attempt parallel execution or speculative work on future tasks.
+*   **Never perform multiple distinct, unplanned edits to the same file simultaneously.** Complete one planned task fully (including its local verification and self-review) before starting the next planned task, even if the next task modifies the same file.
+*   If you discover new information during implementation that contradicts earlier assumptions, reveals a significant flaw in the plan, or requires a change to the approved approach, you MUST stop implementation immediately, document the issue, and return to Step 4.3 to formulate questions or propose plan modifications to the stakeholder.
+*   You MUST NEVER implement anything that has not been explicitly defined in the stakeholder-approved "Action plan".
+*   If implementation of a task requires a deviation from the planned approach or design (however minor it seems), you MUST stop, document the reason for the needed deviation and the proposed change, and return to Step 4.3 to seek stakeholder approval via a new question/proposal.

 ### 4.6.
 Validate Plan Completion

 **Goal of this step:** To conduct a final, holistic review to confirm that every item in the action plan is completed, all requirements are met as verified, documentation is finalized, and the implemented solution is ready for handover, with a particular focus on security and quality assurance.